Contact Income Support Helpline

 The actual amount of income support that you will receive depends on many things.

-Your circumstances that affect income support include your age, whether you are aged between 16 and 24 or whether you are aged 25 and over, your marital status (for example, are you single, married, a couple, or a single parent), and how much money you have.
+Your circumstances that affect the benefit include your age, whether you are aged between 16 and 24 or whether you are aged 25 and over, your marital status (for example, are you single, married, a couple, or a single parent), and how much money you have.

-If you have over five thousand, nine hundred and ninety nine pounds in savings then the amount you receive will be affected, and if you have over sixteen thousands pounds in savings you will not qualify for income support.
+If you have over five thousand, nine hundred and ninety nine pounds in savings then the amount you receive will be affected, and if you have over sixteen thousands pounds in savings you will not qualify for the benefit.

 Nevertheless, the UK Government state that the minimum amount you will receive for Income Support if you meet the eligibility criteria is fifty seven pounds and ninety pence per week.